l7mp/stunner/examples/kurento-one2one-call/README.md

 ## Security

-As described in the [STUNner Security Guide](doc/SECURITY.md), it is critical to lock down (potentially hostile) access to sensitive services running inside the cluster via STUNner.
+As described in the [STUNner security guide](/doc/SECURITY.md), it is critical to lock down (potentially hostile) access to sensitive services running inside the cluster via STUNner.
 The necessary ACLs are automatically configured by the installation manifests above; below we describe what's happening in the background.